-Optimisation of bus operations for the existing fleet was a challenge – and one that needed to be resolved prior to Stagecoach Manchester commencing their acquisition strategy.
+Optimisation of bus operations for the existing fleet was a challenge – and one that needed to be resolved prior to Stagecoach Manchester commencing its acquisition strategy.

 Having recognised that their legacy communication solution was nearing end-of-life, Stagecoach made the decision to update their fleet communication systems.
 The opportunity to bring their communications technology up-to-date would support their drive to improve passenger experience by delivering enhanced fleet services.

-affini recommended a migration to digital radio technology.
-The MOTOTRBO Linked Capacity Plus and multi-site trunked radio system was specified to address Stagecoach Manchester’s operational requirements.
-The system would comprise of 750 DM3400 mobile radios installed in the buses, 50 DP3600 portable radios for operations personnel and TRBO Enterprise 3.5 fixed PC Dispatcher Stations deployed at each of the Stagecoach Manchester’s four operations centres.
+Affini recommended a migration to digital radio technology.
+The MOTOTRBO Linked Capacity Plus and multi-site trunked radio system were specified to address Stagecoach Manchester’s operational requirements.
+The system would comprise 750 DM3400 mobile radios installed in the buses, 50 DP3600 portable radios for operations personnel and TRBO Enterprise 3.5 fixed PC Dispatcher Stations deployed at each of Stagecoach Manchester’s four operations centres.

-The radio solution designed by affini, required a robust and resilient infrastructure on which to operate.
-The solution proposed by affini recommended the use of Microwave.
-In addition to the ability to extend coverage around Manchester in a cost effective manner, Microwave provides enhanced resilience over IP.
-The Linked Capacity Plus system was implemented across two existing sites where new repeater and antenna equipment were installed.
-One of the sites was within Manchester city centre, the second site is on the 280m high Wernerth Low hill on the outskirts of the city to provide ‘fill-in signal’ for total coverage.
+The radio solution designed by Affini required a robust and resilient infrastructure on which to operate.
+The solution proposed by Affini recommended the use of Microwave.
+In addition to the ability to extend coverage around Manchester in a cost-effective manner, Microwave provides enhanced resilience over IP.
+The Linked Capacity Plus system was implemented across two existing sites where new repeater and antenna equipment was installed.
+One of the sites was within Manchester city centre, the second site is on the 280m high Wernerth Low hill on the outskirts of the city to provide a fill-in signal. for total coverage.